There are now 2 possible online modes for units:

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) tutorial participation ; (2) essays; and (3) examination.
+Indicative assessments in this unit are as follows: (1) tutorial activities; (2) critical assessment exercises; and (3) examinable assessments.
 Further information is available in the unit outline.

 - Unit Coordinator(s)